karimrenno/karimrenno/README.md

 The file NetworkDesign is an example of an infrastructure topology and I selected it because it shows both wired and wireless topologies.
-The file MyHTML is an example of coding using html the file MyPage tells people about the brand YoungLA
+The file MyHTML is an example of coding using html the file MyPage tells people about the brand YoungLA the file MyPageWithCSS shows a html website with different colors for each text as well as background